kaisershad/weather-app-ang/README.md

 ## Commit changes

-This project is using commitizen, in order to easily detect every commit messages.
-To install `npm install -g commitizen` and
+This project is using [commitizen](http://commitizen.github.io/cz-cli/), in order to easily detect every commit message.

+`npm install -g commitizen`

+and

 `npm install -g cz-conventional-changelog`

 Just use now `git cz` instead of `git commit`

 ## Further help